-Construction continues at Alvarado Park Senior Housing (89 units) and Bellarmino Place Family Housing (115 units).
+Construction will finish at the beginning of the fiscal year at Alvarado Park Senior Housing (89 units)

-The first phase of the East Santa Clara site (ESC), Hawthorn, will be using MTW funds for planning and pre-development work in FY2025 in addition to starting construction.
-Subsequent (ESC) phases, including Sage and Trillium, will be using MTW funds for planning and pre-development work as well.
+The first phase of the East Santa Clara Master Plan (ESC), Hawthorn Senior (92 units), is under construction and will be completed in FY26.
+The second phase, Trillium (65 units), will serve seniors with a portion of units reserved for people with special needs, and is projected to apply for tax credits and start construction in FY26.
+Subsequent (ESC) phases including Sage and Elderberry will use MTW funds for planning and pre-development work.